awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53-recordset-1.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HostedZoneId`  <a name="cfn-route53-recordset-hostedzoneid"></a>
-The ID of the hosted zone that you want to create the record in\.
+The ID of the hosted zone that you want to create records in\.
 Specify either `HostedZoneName` or `HostedZoneId`, but not both\.
 If you have multiple hosted zones with the same domain name, you must specify the hosted zone using `HostedZoneId`\.
 *Required*: No
 *Type*: String